 She created a scythe herself from her own body and told her son to hold it.
 When Uranus lowered himself (at night) to make love with his wife, Cronos hurled himself with the scythe at him and castrated him, becoming the new lord of the skies.

 The cult of Gaia never slipped into the background as her husband did.
-It is present in many myths, including the overthrowing of Cronos by his own son, Zeus, as well as others.
+It is present in many myths, including the overthrowing of Cronos by his son, Zeus, and others.
 She was still highly revered throughout Greece and the Middle East and there is archaeological evidence of the cult of Gaia and Zeus in Crete, Dodona and Sparta.

 By studying the myths and legends relating to this mythological figure, we can see that Gaia was the “Great Mother” of the gods; without her, the ancient Greeks would have had no god to worship.
 She was the foundation of the cosmos and the very foundation of the Greek belief and religious system.